Home > News & Insights > Is a personal loan right for me?

 Personal loan interest rates are usually lower than credit cards if you have a good credit history, however it can be hard to make sense of what the loan will actually cost you.

-A review from financial comparison site Mozo, as of November 2019, shows one lender advertising a rate of 6.99%, but notes the comparison rate for the same lender can be as high as 29.55%.
+A review from financial comparison site Mozo shows one lender advertising a rate of 6.99% (as of November 2019), but notes the comparison rate for the same lender can be as high as 29.55%.
 There are two main reasons for this massive disconnect between the advertised rate and the actual rate you end up with as a consumer:

 To work out if you qualify for a personal loan, the lender will check your income and expenses to determine if you can afford the loan and the repayments based on their lending requirements and contingencies.
 Sometimes this is straightforward, but things can get messy if you're self-employed, approaching retirement age, or have investment income to consider.